 Since he began his journey as a solo-musician, Brubaker has sought to tear down the common perceptions of what music is and what it can be, with his three self-released albums: Deconstructing the Temporal Lobe (2009), Live at Muddy River Jam Fest VI (2013), and The Architect; The Engineer (2015).
-His fourth release and third studio album is due out in 2020, titled Building Harmonic Castles.
-The first single, First Dance, was released on 2 February 2020.
+His fourth release and third studio album is due out in fall 2020, titled Building Harmonic Castles.

 Alex first picked up a guitar in sixth grade in music class, during their guitar section.
 He enjoyed this experience, so he asked for a guitar for his twelfth birthday.
 After four years of lessons, he broke away from the more structured learning style to explore music on his own.
 This involved a few attempted garage bands in high school, tending to lean towards hard rock and heavy metal.
 At the time, Brubaker's main influences were prog rock bands like Dream Theater and metal bands such as August Burns Red.